-This course presents an in-depth understanding of preschool children growing and developing in today's world.
-Focus is on "total" development of the child with emphasis on physical, social, emotional, cognitive and nutritional development.
-Developmental tasks and appropriate activities will be explored.
-Prerequisite: ECD 102.
+ECD 203Growth and Development II3 SHCThis course presents an in-depth study of preschool children growing and developing in today's world.
+Focus is on "total" development of the child with emphasis on physical, social, emotional, cognitive and nutritional areas of development.
+Developmental tasks and appropriate activities are explored in the course.
+Prerequisite: ECD 102, RDG 100 or appropriate placement scores.
 (3/0)